Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 * Interface: `(string UserName, string Password, bool PersistCookie) -> bool`
 * Example of the request data: `{"UserName":"myusername","Password":"mypassword","PersistCookie":false}`.
+* The method does not require user authentication.
 * On successful log in, the server response will contain the standard authentication cookie.
   The client browser will automatically use the cookie for following requests.
 * Response data is boolean *true* if the login is successful,